USD ($)

 ● Complexity increases with the number of topologies integrated.

-● Requires careful planning to ensure smooth operation.
+● requires careful planning to ensure smooth operation.

-Characteristics of Network Topology
+Types of Network Topology and Their Uses

 Let's look at the uses of different topology types to get an understanding of where to use a specific type of topology: